ForestAdmin/agent-nodejs/docs/getting-started/migrating/customizations/smart-actions.md

 {% endtab %} {% endtabs %}

-## Step 2: Porting the form definition
+## Step 2: Porting the form definition ([Docs](../../../agent-customization/actions/forms.md))

 Forms are now defined in the `form` property of the action.

-You can simply copy the fields definition from the legacy agent to the new agent with the following differences:
+You can simply copy the field's definition from the legacy agent to the new agent with the following differences:

 - `fields` should become `form`.
 - `widget` choice is no longer supported.
 A default widget will be used depending on the field type.